|

 Like? |

-means that spectators have to climb a set of stairs, to reach the seated
+pitch level, which means that spectators have to climb a set of stairs, to

-area.
-There are also four striking floodlight pylons in each corner of the
+of 700 seats.
+There are also four striking floodlight pylons in each

 Top Of